FumiakiMakino/Gwatch/README.md

 5. "Do Measure Ice?": If YES, the percentage of electron transmission with/without the energy filter is recorded in the _rlnEneryLoss row of micrograph_all_ gwatch.star.
 In that case, choose a file from the "Name of Image without energy filter" file that you recorded the image without filtering.
 Here, the ratio is determined from the intensity recorded in the header.
 6. "Additional Option For MotionCor2": This allows you to enter options for MotionCor2.
 Input all necessary items other than input and output or gain reference.
 7. "Which GPUs": Specify the GPU used here.
 Only one specification if not specified.
 In addition, when MotionCorr2 is used, one GPU is allocated per one process.
 The maximum is four processes on four GPUs.
 Why?
 Because it is faster!
-8. For "Pixel Size", "Cs", "Acceleration Voltage", enter the numbers required for calculating Gcf.
+8. For "Pixel Size", "Cs", "Acceleration Voltage", enter the numbers required for calculating Gctf.
 If you change these, it works with the MotionCor 2 option above.

 ### About Automatic 2D-classification